-Since January 29, 2018, the Corporation prospectively estimates the expected credit losses associated with debt instruments accounted for at amortized cost or FVOCI.
+The Corporation prospectively estimates the expected credit losses associated with debt instruments accounted for at amortized cost or FVOCI.
 The impairment methodology used depends on whether there is a significant increase in the credit risk or not.
 For trade receivables, the Corporation measures loss allowances at an amount equal to lifetime expected credit loss (ECL) as allowed by IFRS 9 under the simplified method.
-The adoption of the ECL model did not have a significant impact on the Corporation's consolidated financial statements.